mustafa-sarshar/SmartGait/Create_models_from_scratch/SmartGait_01/README.md

         - Add new features to the dataset
         - Cut the dataset and reduce its size if necessary

-- 03_DataLabeling_testdataset.py
+- 03_1_DataLabeling_traindataset.py
-    - Data labeling for Test set:
+    - Data labeling for Train set:
         - HeelStrike
         - ToeOff
         - MidSwing

-- 03_DataLabeling_traindataset.py
+- 03_2_DataLabeling_testdataset.py
-    - Data labeling for Train set:
+    - Data labeling for Test set:
         - HeelStrike
         - ToeOff
         - MidSwing